Enjoy your time abroad, but travel responsibly

-Are you a Swiss citizen abroad and you can't go back to Switzerland because you've had an accident and are in hospital?
-Things will be much easier if you've prepared your stay well.
+Are you a Swiss citizen abroad and you can't go back to Switzerland because you've contracted the coronavirus or had an accident?
+Dealing with the unforeseeable will be easier if you've prepared your stay well.
 You've got to take on personal responsibility if you want to have a great trip.
 What steps should you take before going abroad?
 Here are some tips to avoid nasty surprises.

 You can download the Travel Admin app free of charge from the App Store and on Android devices. © FDFA

 Travel and Coronavirus

 The FDFA has compiled a list of the most frequently asked questions and answers on the subject.
 The Federal Office of Public Health (FOPH) provides information on entering Switzerland and on what you need to consider before, during and after your trip.
 The measures and recommendations in force in Switzerland and in the countries of destination must be observed when travelling abroad.
 Please also consult the Focus Coronavirus page before your departure.

 Our planet's surface area is 510.1 million km².
 Subtracting the total area of Switzerland – 41,291 km2 – leaves about 509.9 million km² of the world to be explored.
 So it is not surprising that according to the Federal Statistical Office, despite the COVID-19 pandemic almost half of all overnight trips taken by Swiss citizens in 2020 were to a foreign destination.
 With Swiss citizens travelling abroad so much, the FDFA's Consular Directorate calls on every traveller to take on personal responsibility.